cicirello/pyaction/README.md

 are needed to install the GitHub CLI, and they may come in handy anyway (especially curl) when implementing a GitHub Action.

 __Blog Post on DEV:__ [pyaction: A Docker container with Python, git, and the GitHub CLI](https://dev.to/cicirello/pyaction-a-docker-container-with-python-git-and-the-github-cli-930), posted on December 28, 2022.
+See a [list of additional blog posts](#blog-posts) later in this README.

 ## Multiplatform Image